 Who is eligible What is exempted Where to apply International students establishing domicile in Texas and meeting residency requirements.
+Waiver for Mexican Citizens wi Nonresident portion of tuition.
+The student is responsible for payment of resident tuition.
+The University of Texas at Austin, Office of Admissions/GIAC, PO Box 7608, Austin TX 78713-7608; https://admissions.utexas.edu/ residency Who is eligible What is exempted Where to apply A limited number of students from Mexico who have financial need.
 Nonresident portion of tuition.
 The student is responsible for payment of resident tuition.
-The University of Texas at Austin, Office of Admissions/GIAC, PO Box 7608, Austin TX 78713-7608; https://admissions.utexas.edu/residency
+The University of Texas at Austin, International Student and Scholar Services, PO Box A, Austin